Christian R&B: Origin and musical style

 Gospel music is one of the roots or influences of R&B music.
 While it might seem as if Christian R&B should be the subgenre of gospel music, R&B is rooted in several music genres and has developed over the decades, making its musical characteristics audibly different from the musical nuances of gospel music.
 Yet some modern musicians mix R&B elements with gospel music elements.

 R&B originated between the 1940s and 1950s, and Christian R&B followed close behind.
 Christian rhythm and blues have the same musical characteristics heard in regular or secular R&B music, with the only major difference between the two being the lyrics.
 Some Christians who perform R&B may not explicitly mention God, Jesus Christ, or other overtly religious terms, but their lyrics still fit within the Christian moral standards, or may be ethically neutral.

 A few early gospel R&B musicians can be found as far back as the 1950s.
 One R&B vocal group, for example, known as the Orioles, sang "gospel-styled reworkings of songs that had been popular country, blues, or R&B songs."
 In 1953, the Orioles recorded a gospel song called "Crying in the Chapel"; yet the band was considered to be R&B.

 A strong influence on the merging of gospel and R&B came from Sam Cooke.
 He started out as the lead singer for the gospel group Soul Stirrers, but had always loved blues and jazz.
 He would incorporate elements from these two musical styles into his gospel recordings.
 Even though he was making a nice living, he wanted to venture into secular music.
 In 1956, for fear he would upset his fans, bandmates, and his record label, he released his first R&B single (called "Lovable") under the assumed name 'Dale Cooke'.
 Because his voice is distinctive, people were not fooled by the name Dale Cooke.

 Soon, other singers followed Cooke's footsteps, crossing over from gospel to R&B/soul and merging the two.
 Ray Charles, Aretha Franklin and James Brown are other important figures who combined gospel and R&B.

 In the early age of R&B, the musicality distinguishing gospel from R&B was blurred.
 There was little or no way to tell whether a person was listening to gospel music or R&B music, unless they paid close attention to the lyrics.

+Nomenclature

+The term rhythm and praise is not merely an offshoot of the term rhythm and blues, but also has a spiritual meaning for the musicians specializing in this form of music.
+Blues, or singing the blues, is attributed to sadness, depression, hopelessness, loneliness, or worrisome.
+For some Christians, music should not invoke depression but rather inspire praise to God, as referenced in the following biblical scriptures: